mmontone/peggy-input/README.md

 - `onChange`: Function.
 Optional.
 A function handler that is invoked with the PeggyInput instance as argument when there's a change.
 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return a string used a error message.
 - `validateWhenBlank`: Boolean.
 Optional.
 Default is true iff the input is required.
 Whether to validate the input and show an error when the input is blank.
 - `completionsCharCount`: Integer.
 Optional.
 Default is 0.
 The number of characters needed from the user to expand the list of completions candidates.
+Useful for when the number of completion candidates to filter out is big.

 #### Completer object